-Interagency Contract Crews will be identified using their Best Value ranking and vendor name.
+Interagency Contract Crews will be identified using their vendor name and numerical code.
 They will be identified in IROC as CR2I (or T2IA) or CRW2 (or T2) - Lost River Fire Management Service, Inc. 10-A

 CAMP CREWS

 Will be identified in IROC as CRWC - BIFZ - CREW #2